 It was in the middle of October when we decided to publicly announce our pregnancy.
 Of course, our close friends and family members already knew about it a few months earlier.
 But the rest of the world had no clue this was happening.
 And what better way to publicly announce it, but through Facebook!
 (I was still very much active on Facebook at that time.
 I have been however taking a sabbatical for almost 5 months now.
 Perhaps I will come back to FB someday.
 I just don’t know when).

-Anyway, like I said, it was in October when pumpkins are in season.
-So instead of carving a scary Halloween Jack-o-lantern, I thought it be cool to carve something that will announce our pregnancy.
-I gave it some more thought, and the more I think about it, the more determined I was to make this happen.
+And since pumpkins are in season in October, instead of carving a scary Halloween Jack-o-lantern, I thought it would be cool to carve something that will announce our pregnancy.
+I don’t know about you, but the more I think of something, the more determined I get to making it happen.
+And so I did!
 I am no expert on carving pumpkins.
 Prior to this, I have only carved a pumpkin once.
 My first time was an angel.
-This one is more elaborate, so I did some research on how I should treat the pumpkin to make my “masterpiece” last longer, and what tools should I use.
+This one was more elaborate, so I did some research on what tools to use, and how to treat the pumpkin to make my “masterpiece” last longer.

 In my extensive research, I came across an article (I wish I still remember where I got it so I can attach it here, but sadly I don’t) wherein they experimented different approaches to treating pumpkins and posted pictures cataloging this very cool experiment.
-I learned that the best way to treat the pumpkin is to not use any chemicals at all.
-Just scoop out all the pulp and wash it clean.
+I learned that the best way to treat the pumpkin is… drum roll please… to not use any chemicals at all.
+What?!
+Crazy, right?
+You just scoop out all the pulp and wash it clean.
 Another trick I found out that is helpful is to cut out the lid on an angle, not straight down so you can put the lid back on.
-The less expose the inside of the pumpkin is to outside elements, the longer they last.
+The less expose the inside of the pumpkin to outside elements, the longer they last.
 I guess that’s why others suggest to cut the bottom instead of the top.
 But I find it easier to cut out the lid because I have a stem to hold on to, so I went for that instead.

 First things first.
 Have everything you need handy.